 On February 5, 2020, Emgold announced that it expanded its Casa South Property, QC with the addition of 24 mineral claims totaling approximately 1,320 ha (3,260 ac).
-Nineteen claims expired in February 2020 and subsequent to the end of the reporting period, Emgold reached an agreement to re-acquire these claims.
-The total size of the Property is 204 claims totaling 11,400 ha (28,170 ac).
+Nineteen claims expired in February 2020 and subsequent to the end of the reporting period, Emgold reached an agreement and re-acquired these claims.